This post is sponsored by Walt Disney World.

 A Magical Experience

 To get the most out of your visit to Walt Disney World, you’ll want to keep in mind a number of things.
-Below are five tips to keep in mind when traveling with kids, includes what to pack.
+Below are five tips for Disney to keep in mind when traveling with kids, includes what to pack.

 This doesn’t have to be a stroller.
 We brought our Radio Flyer wagon.
 It also helped with lugging our 10 bags over to the room.

 Although flip flops can be comfortable at times, they won’t be functional at a theme park.
+Another of our tips for Disney is to go with closed shoes.
 Closed shoes work best.

 Walt Disney World is huge, and it might cause some anxiety with kids.
 Not to worry, if you do your research then you should be fine.
 We know our kids love certain characters so we’re planning around those events and theme parks.

 Although it’s a great idea to have a plan, you’re better off staying flexible during the day.
 Anything can happen with kids, and the last thing you’ll need is added stress.

 Our first night was short, but we managed to tired the kids out.
 One of the perks of theme parks is the amount of exercise you get from walking everywhere and the kids get tired out as well.
+Bring plenty of water!